Man Robbed Of More Than $300,000 Worth Of Jewelry Outside Byblos Restaurant And Hookah Bar In Rittenhouse, Philadelphia Police Say

 Some people were surprised by news of the robbery while others, not so much.

 “It’s pretty terrifying.
-I live in the area and it feels pretty safe all the time,” Alex Geralnick said.MORE NEWS: Bensalem Unveils New Traffic System Technology Being Used To Improve Safety Around Schools
+I live in the area and it feels pretty safe all the time,” Alex Geralnick said.MORE NEWS: Officer-Involved Shooting Outside Convenience Store In Hamilton Township Sends Suspect To Hospital

 “I’m not surprised at all by really anything that happens here,” Mark Henry said.